zukunft/zukunft.com/docs/llm/testing.md

 `src/test/php/unit/`.
 Functions touching both (e.g. a `save()` that first loads to merge) belong in `unit_write` because the write side dominates cleanup needs.

+## No ad-hoc database access — only the standard interface and the `/test` scripts

+For testing, never create any temporary script that reads or writes data from the database — no one-off `psql`/SQL statements, no throwaway PHP probe files, no direct table queries "just to check".
+The database is accessed **only** via the already created standard interface (the model objects' `load_*`, `save`, `del` methods) and via the existing scripts in `/test`.

+This holds for every step of a test's life:

+- **Setup**: missing fixture data is created through the model objects or an import file run by a `/test` script — never by hand-written `INSERT`s.
+- **Verification**: whether an import or cleanup worked is asserted by a test in the matching tier (`unit_read`/`unit_write`) using `load_by_name()` & co. — never by querying tables directly.
+- **Cleanup / healing**: leftover test data is removed via the objects' `del()` in the test's cleanup (fix the cleanup if it misses rows) — never by a manual `DELETE`.

+The reasons: a direct SQL statement bypasses the user sandbox overlays, the change log and the caches, so it can leave the database in a state the application itself can never produce; and whatever the temp script checked or fixed is lost — encoded as a proper test or cleanup it keeps working for every future run.

+- **Right**: the write test records which words/triples were missing before the import and removes exactly those via `del()` in its cleanup; a failed cleanup is fixed in the test and re-run.
+- **Wrong**: `psql -c "delete from triples where triple_id = 3985"` to remove a row a cleanup missed, or a `/tmp/probe.php` that opens the DB to inspect a table.

 ## Test object creation

 All objects used in tests come from a factory function in